lexik/LexikMaintenanceBundle/Resources/doc/index.md

     lexik:maintenance:lock [--set-ttl]

 This command will enable the maintenance according with your configuration.
-You can pass the time to life of the maintenance in parameter, ``this doesn't works with file driver``.
+You can pass the time to live of the maintenance in parameter, ``this doesn't works with file driver``.

     lexik:maintenance:unlock